AlexR2D2/duckdbex/README.md

 ## Huge numbers (hugeint)

 The BIGINT and HUGEINT types are designed to be used when the range of the integer type is insufficient.
 Hugeint in DuckDB is 128bit integer.
 Because max native integer in C++ is 64bit integer, HUGEINT is represented as combination of two 64bit integers.
 There is no efficient way to pass HUGEINT from DuckDB(C++) to Elixir(Erlang) than to pass it as is - combination of two 64bit integers.
-But in Elixir there is no restrictions to integers, so if you will get instead of integer a tuple of two integers you should conver it to integet via `DuckDB.hugeint_to_integer({upper_int, lower_int})`.
+But in Elixir there is no restrictions to integers, so if you will get instead of integer a tuple of two integers you should convert it to integer via `DuckDB.hugeint_to_integer({upper_int, lower_int})`.

 ```elixir
 > {:ok, r} = Duckdbex.query(conn, "SELECT SUM(1);")